excitedmuck/starter-academic/content/post/im-not-so-civil-in-engineering-a-joke/index.md

   focal_point: Smart
   preview_only: false
 ---
-Well well.
-You know when you get immersed in a topic so deep that your crazy mind tries to find word associations and puns and you are kind of sad that the only one laughing at them is your self.
-So here we go, I am sharing them so that we can all laugh together.
-Warning… they’re bored lines…

 * Why was the slab mourning?\
   It was carrying a dead load.
 * Why do complex numbers keep on falling down?\
   They don’t have real roots.
 * Why don’t Newton’s equations for motion smile?\